HMS Ontario (1780): Search and discovery

 Side-scan sonar technology was used in the search of HMS Ontario in late May 2008.
 A promising wreck was found between Niagara and Rochester, New York in an area of Lake Ontario where the depth exceeds 492 ft.
 The sonar imagery clearly showed a large sailing ship resting upright at an angle, with two masts reaching up at least 70 ft above the bottom of the lake.
-The high resolution images showed the remains of two crow's nests on each mast, strongly suggesting that the sunken vessel was the brig-sloop Ontario.
+The high resolution images showed the remains of two fighting tops, one on each mast, strongly suggesting that the sunken vessel was the brig-sloop Ontario.
 Due to the depth limitations for diving on this shipwreck, a remotely operated underwater vehicle was deployed and confirmed the identity of the ship in early June 2008.

 Kennard and Scoville believe that the cold, fresh water of Lake Ontario, combined with a lack of light and oxygen, have slowed decomposition and account for the ship being found largely intact, despite being on the bottom for 230 years.
 The shipwreck's discoverers have notified the New York State Office of Historic Preservation, however the exact location of the wreck has not been publicly disclosed.
 The wreck is still property of the United Kingdom and is a war grave.